Comprehensive Nuclear-Test-Ban Treaty: A comprehensive ban

 In October 1977, the US, UK, and Soviet Union returned to negotiations over a test ban.
 These three nuclear powers made notable progress in the late 1970s, agreeing to terms on a ban on all testing, including a temporary prohibition on PNEs, but continued disagreements over the compliance mechanisms led to an end to negotiations ahead of Ronald Reagan's inauguration as president in 1981.
-In 1985, Soviet leader Mikhail Gorbachev announced a unilateral testing moratorium, and in December 1986, Reagan reaffirmed US commitment to pursue the long-term goal of a comprehensive test ban.
+In 1985, Soviet general secretary Mikhail Gorbachev announced a unilateral testing moratorium, and in December 1986, Reagan reaffirmed US commitment to pursue the long-term goal of a comprehensive test ban.
 In February 1987, the Soviets ended their test moratorium as the US had not reciprocated.
 In November 1987, negotiations on a test ban restarted, followed by a joint US-Soviet program to research underground-test detection in December 1987.

 Partially pressured by the protests causing the shutdown of the Semipalatinsk Test Site, in October 1991, the Soviet Union announced another unilateral testing moratorium.
 Three days before its expiration, George H. W. Bush signed into law a reciprocal testing moratorium.
 President Bill Clinton later repeatedly extended this until the 1996 Treaty signature opening.

 The Treaty was adopted by the United Nations General Assembly on 10 September 1996.
 It opened for signature in New York on 24 September 1996.
 The United States was the first nation to sign the treaty.
 Ratification by the US Senate was delayed by almost three years.
 On 13 October 1999, the resolution to ratify the CTBT, including an amendment of six safeguards, was defeated by a 51-48 vote, mostly along party lines.
 Unlike previous nuclear treaties, which had weeks of committee hearings and days of floor consideration, the CTBT received zero committee hearing and 18 hours of floor consideration.
 It was the first security-related treaty to be rejected by the Senate since the Treaty of Versailles, 80 years prior.

 In the aftermath, and leadup to the 2000 United States presidential election, Republican candidates such as George W. Bush and John McCain voiced their opposition to the CTBT, but support for the testing moratorium.
 Following Bush's election victory, there was speculation testing would resume, pointing to the CTBT's "supreme national interest" provision where nations may withdraw if they feel their security is threatened by deteriorating warheads.

-In October 2023, Russian president Vladimir Putin stated that since the United States had not ratified the CTBT, consideration could be given to withdrawing Russia's ratification of the treaty.
+In October 2023, amid the context of the Russo-Ukrainian war (2022–present), Russian president Vladimir Putin stated that since the United States had not ratified the CTBT, consideration could be given to withdrawing Russia's ratification of the treaty.
 Later in the month, a law revoking ratification of the CTBT was passed by the Russian parliament.
 On 2 November, Putin officially signed into law the withdrawal of ratification of the treaty.